bkimminich/it-security-lecture/slides/01-01-motivation.md

 # CloudPets (February 2017)

-> Only a couple of weeks ago, there were a lot of news headlines about how Germany had banned an internet-connected doll called "Cayla" over fears hackers could target children.
+> \[...\] There were a lot of news headlines about how Germany had banned an internet-connected doll called "Cayla" over fears hackers could target children.
 One of their primary concerns was the potential risk to the privacy of children \[because\] conversations between the child and others can be recorded and forwarded. \[[^7]\]

 ![CloudPets logo](images/01-01-motivation/CloudPets_LogoNew.png)